Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Experimental Setup

 \subsection{Models and Datasets}

 In the preliminary exploration experiments, we used the \textbf{Qwen2.5-Math-7B} model.
 In the benchmark evaluation experiments, we utilized \textbf{Qwen2.5-Math-7B} and \textbf{Qwen2.5-7B} as the base policy model.
 The model is trained using the \texttt{DAPO-Math-17k} dataset.
-For evaluation and validation, we primarily report performance on the AIME24 \cite{aime24}, AIME25 \cite{aime25}, AMC \cite{lightman2023let}, MATH-500 \cite{lightman2023let}, GSM8k \cite{cobbe2021trainingverifierssolvemath}, and Olympiad \cite{lightman2023let} benchmark.
-To support complex reasoning tasks, we configure the maximum sequence lengths 4096 tokens for Qwen2.5-Math-7B and 8192 tokens for Qwen2.5-7B.
+For evaluation and validation, we primarily report performance on the AIME24 \cite{aime24}, AIME25 \cite{aime25}, AMC \cite{lightman2023let}, MATH-500 \cite{lightman2023let}, GSM8k \cite{cobbe2021trainingverifierssolvemath}, and Olympiad \cite{lightman2023let} benchmarks.
+To further examine the generality of our method, we additionally evaluate non-mathematical capabilities on GPQA-Diamond \cite{rein2023gpqa}, LiveCodeBench \cite{jain2024livecodebench}, and MMLU-Redux \cite{gema2024mmlu} using Qwen2.5-Math-7B, and conduct experiments on Phi-4-14B \cite{abdin2024phi}, a non-Qwen model family, trained for 200 steps.
+To support complex reasoning tasks, we configure the maximum sequence lengths to 4096 tokens for Qwen2.5-Math-7B and 8192 tokens for Qwen2.5-7B and Phi-4-14B.

+\textbf{Assets, Licenses, and Terms of Use.} All models and datasets used in this work are publicly available research assets.
+The Qwen2.5-Math-7B and Qwen2.5-7B models are released by the Qwen team on Hugging Face; Qwen2.5-7B is distributed under the Apache-2.0 license, and the Qwen2.5-Math model card identifies Qwen2.5-7B as its base model and provides the corresponding public model release and citation information.
+Phi-4-14B is released by Microsoft under the MIT license according to its official model card.
+The training dataset DAPO-Math-17k is publicly released on Hugging Face under the Apache-2.0 license.

+For evaluation, we use only publicly available benchmark datasets and follow their intended research/evaluation use.
+GSM8K is released under the MIT license.
+MATH-500 is a subset of the MATH benchmark; the original MATH dataset is released under the MIT license.
+GPQA is released with an MIT-licensed repository, and MMLU-Redux is released under the CC-BY-4.0 license.
+OlympiadBench is released under a Creative Commons Attribution-NonCommercial license according to its official repository.
+For AIME and AMC, which are competition-style benchmarks commonly used for academic evaluation, we use them strictly for non-commercial research evaluation and provide citations to the original benchmark sources where applicable.
+LiveCodeBench is a continuously updated benchmark constructed from public programming contest problems; we use it only for evaluation and do not redistribute the original contest data beyond what is permitted by the benchmark release.